Mohxen/mohxen.github.io/_pages/about.md

 ---
 <!-- # About Me -->
 <!-- <div style="text-align: justify;"> -->
-I am a Computer Engineering Ph.D. candidate at Polytechnique Montréal with a strong background in Machine Learning, Data Analysis, Compiler Design, Software Engineering, and Computer Networks.
+I am a Computer Engineering Ph.D. candidate at Polytechnique Montréal with a strong background in Machine Learning, Compiler Design, Software Engineering, and Computer Networks.
 I have expertise in various programming and hardware description languages, including C, C++, C#, SQL, Python, VHDL, and Verilog.
-My research is focused on enhancing P4 language constructs, transitioning P4 code to different intermediate representations, and implementing heterogeneous compilers.
+My research is focused on enhancing P4 programming language and compiler.
 <!-- </div> -->

 ## Education